QuintonJason/qvids/README.md

 # qvids

-This is a minimal Electron application based on the [videoconverter.js](https://bgrins.github.io/videoconverter.js/)
+This is a minimal Electron application based on the [videoconverter.js](https://bgrins.github.io/videoconverter.js/) repository.

 ## Roadmap

 - Pull vids from app subfolder
 - Ability to rearrange vid array before merge
 - Better UI
+- Package App for distribution in OS

 ## To Use